riskyademaisal/git-user-rest-api/README.md

 ## How To Install and Test?
 - Download/clone the project from github.
 - Make sure your docker is already run.
-- Use you CLI and go to project root directory.
+- Use your CLI and go to project root directory.
    ```
    cd git-user-rest-api
    ```